kanaria69/Mainecoco/README.md

-## What’s the longest word in the dictionary?
-Smiles.
-Because there’s a mile between the two S’s.
+## What time did the man go to the dentist?
+Tooth hurt-y.